Choosing an Appropriate Common Name

-Coined names, trade names, brand names or company names used as brand names are subject to all provisions of the Food and Drugs Act and the Consumer Packaging and Labelling Act, whether or not these names are registered or trade-marked.
+Coined names, trade names, brand names or company names used as brand names are subject to all provisions of the Food and Drugs Act and the Safe Food for Canadians Act, whether or not these names are registered or trade-marked.
 For example, depending on the impression created, the use of a "natural" claim in a trademark would require the food to which it is applied to meet the guidelines for Nature, Natural.

 A coined name is a fabricated or invented name which is sometimes given to manufactured foods.
 A coined name may be a company's trademark, however, since the term has been invented, the coined name generally does not meet the criteria of a common name.

 In a few cases, coined names have been accepted as common names for unstandardized foods, generally because they have become known to consumers over a long period of time or are commonly known.
 For example, this is the case for certain soft drinks that are well known to consumers and have been on the market for a long period of time (e.g., Pepsi-cola).

 Brand or trade names are often used by a single company on several different foods.
 These names are frequently used to identify the company responsible for the product.
 By comparison, trademarks identify the company's goods and services.
 Trade names and trademarks are used to further distinguish products that carry the same brand names.

 A trademark may potentially become generic if it becomes so widely known that it describes the entire category of goods.
 Note that what is generic in one country may not necessarily be generic in another.
 Trademarks that have become generic over time include kiwifruit and cornflakes.

 An imitation food resembles the food imitated in flavour, texture, appearance and nutritional value.
 A substitute food does not have to physically resemble the food for which it substitutes but it should have the same nutritional qualities.